 If it transpires that the firm is not in a position to return client money or investment instruments owned or belonging to the clients of the firm; and

 To the extent that the client’s loss is recognised for the purposes of the Act.

 Where an entitlement to compensation is established, the compensation payable will be the lesser of:

 90% of the amount of the client’s loss which is recognised for the purposes of the Investor Compensation Act, 1998; or

 For further information, contact the Investor Compensation Company Ltd. at (01) 224 4955.

-BROKERS IRELAND COMPENSATION FUNDWe are also members of the Brokers Ireland Compensation Fund.
+We are also members of the Brokers Ireland Clients’ Compensation and Membership Benefits Scheme (BIC).
 Subject to the rules of the scheme the liabilities of its members firms up to a maximum of €100,000 per client (or €250,000 in aggregate) may be discharged by the fund on its behalf if the member firm is unable to do so, where the above detailed Investor Compensation Scheme has failed to adequately compensate any client of the member.
 Further details are available on request.